marcthuo/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to help us store passwords in a secure manner.

-[by including hashing, adding up hashing rounds and adding extra implementation, bcrypt makes it so that a hacker will have a very long time, essentially impossible time hacking the password]
+[by including hashing, adding up hashing rounds and adding extra implementation to encrypt the password, bcrypt makes it so that a hacker will have a very long time, essentially impossible time hacking the password]

 1. What does bcrypt do to slow down attackers?